marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

   <!-- info: The AI Act requires a description of  all training methodologies and techniques as well as the charatcteristics of the training dataset, general description of the dataset, information about their provenance, scope and main characteristics, how the data was obtained and selected labelling procedures conducted and data cleaning methodologies deployed.-->
 </div>

-The dataset consists of domain documents (PDF, CSV, Markdown, TXT, and select image formats) located under `docs/` and optionally complemented by publicly available web content fetched during queries.
+The dataset consists of domain documents (PDF, CSV, Markdown, TXT, and select image formats) located under `docs_test/` and optionally complemented by publicly available web content fetched during queries.
 Content covers aeronautics technical documentation, manuals, and related knowledge used to answer user questions.
-The system indexes these documents into a FAISS vector store using Azure OpenAI embeddings and retrieves the most relevant chunks during inference.
+The system stores these documents in FAISS indices (local files) or Qdrant vector database using Azure OpenAI embeddings and retrieves the most relevant chunks during inference.
 Web content, when used, is cleaned to remove UI/boilerplate before inclusion.
-Primary use is question answering and report generation in `output/redacted_document.md`.
+Primary use is question answering and report generation in `output/redacted_document.md` (final bias-free document after BiasCrew processing).

 ### Status
 <!-- scope: telescope -->